Tracy had all eyes on her, and what did she do with her fantastic, money-making opportunity? Nothing.

 It may sound crazy but, gimme models who wanna change the world.

 For example, most models post on instagram or snapchat.
 They build a portfolio.
-They get an MUA.
-That’s great and all, but it’s the bare minimum.
-It’s common, and what most models do, tip of the iceberg ways to express beauty.
+They practice make-up.
+And that’s great and all, but it’s the bare minimum.
+It’s common.
+It’s what average models do.
+They’re just tip of the iceberg ways to express beauty.

-Beyonce uses hers to make a huge impact in the world.
+Beyonce isn’t average though.
+She uses her beauty to make a huge impact in the world.
 She turned it up.
 She practiced and became a better dancer, singer, actress.
 She developed a clear style, collab’d with fashion designers and straight-up aimed higher.

 There’s lots of gorgeous people around, but what do they do with their looks?
 And why would I avoid ‘Tracy the Model’ when she approached me?